- Find good monologue for kids.

 - Choose One Minute Monologues.

 First thing first, where does one find a monologue?
-Monologue books is usually a great way to start reading monologues for beginners.
-But really, it can be anything from scripts found online, plays, shows and films and TV shows (you can simply write down lines straight from your TV).
-Think of TV shows, movies and plays your child has seen and if he can relate to it (just remember that it should be age appropriate).
-If nothing comes to mind, look through scripts online- there’s a surprisingly large selection available!
+Monologue books are usually a great way to start reading monologues for beginners.
+But really, it can be anything from scripts found online, plays, shows, films and TV shows (you can simply write down lines straight from your TV).
+Think of TV shows, movies, and plays your child has seen and if he can relate to it (just remember that it should be age-appropriate).
+If nothing comes to mind, look through scripts online- a surprisingly large selection is available!

 Help your kid out